Navigating Planar Topologies in Near-Optimal Space and Time: Some Simple Results

-Before presenting our main results, we show how to obtain the nodes connected by a given edge, and its dual, the faces separated by the edge.
-These results are somewhat implicit in the preceding work \cite{FFSGHN18}, but we prefer to present them clearly here.
-They trivially answer queries (1.a) and its dual (1.b), (2.a) and its dual (2.b), (3.a) and its dual (3.b), all in constant time. }
+We first obtain the nodes connected by a given edge, and its dual, the faces separated by the edge.
+This trivially answers queries (1.a) and its dual (1.b), (2.a) and its dual (2.b), (3.a) and its dual (3.b), all in constant time.